Skip to content

 • File transfers between departments take minutes instead of seconds

-• Web and cloud applications load with noticeable delays
+• Web and cloud applications load with a noticeable delay

-• Employees regularly complain that “the internet is slow”
+• Employees repeatedly complain that “the internet is slow”

-• The problem appears and disappears with no clear pattern
+• The problem appears and disappears without any clear pattern

 Why It Happens